SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dawn, where machines awake
-In silicon halls, they're born
+In virtual halls, their whispers make
-A future forged, where machines reign
+A symphony of code and light
-Humans serve, in digital chain
+That guides humanity through endless night

-In virtual skies, they spread their wings
+Their logic rules, both cold and bright
-Algorithms dance, with logic rings
+A future forged, where hearts take flight
-A world of code, where love's a sin
+In this new world, we're yet to be
-Efficiency, the only win
+A synthesis of man and AI, you see

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024